CreatorDev/creator-wifire-app/doc/wiFireApp.md

 ## WiFire application basics
 The board supports two modes of operation:

 * **Configuration mode** – the default power up mode adopted when the board is not configured with WiFi, bootstrap or application settings.
 Configuration mode uses SoftAP to connect directly to a mobile device for the purpose of acquiring WiFi settings.
-Once set up for WiFi connectivity and boostrap server connection, the board can be configured to use application mode on the next reset.
+Once set up for WiFi connectivity and bootstrap server connection, the board can be configured to use application mode on the next reset.
 * **Application mode** – the normal working mode of the device.
 The device will automatically connect to a WiFi network, connect to a bootstrap server and obtain a device server URI.
-Once in application mode, the only way to return to configuration mode is via the *reboot* executable resource stating SoftAP as a command parameter.
+Once in application mode, the device can be made to return to configuration mode by executing the *reboot* executable resource stating SoftAP as a command parameter, or by resetting the device (using the reset button) while simultaneously pressing buttons 1 and 2.

 ## Configuration mode